annavanwingerden/Save-The-Dinos/README.md

 I built the game skeleton for my game using Franks laboratory's tutorial on Side-Scrolling Games.
-I followed this up to 1.27.5 and it can be accessed [here] (https://www.youtube.com/watch?v=vGRbs-HqBJE/).
+I followed this up to 1.27.5 and it can be accessed [here](https://www.youtube.com/watch?v=vGRbs-HqBJE/).

 This was more advanced than I expected - and it took longer to complete & understand.